mcgilldinglab/MATES/README.md

 	--outSAMtype BAM SortedByCoordinate --quantMode GeneCounts \
 	--outSAMattributes CR UR CY UY CB UB NH HI
 ```
+- The filtered cell barcodes file provide by STAR-Solo will be at STAR_Solo/sample_name/sample_name.out/Gene/filtered/barcodes.tsv, if you have your own filtered barcodes file, you can simply replace it at the same location.

-A sample alignment command line for Smaert-seq2 scRNA Data:
+A sample alignment command line for **Smaert-seq2** scRNA Data:
 ```sh
 STAR --runThreadN 64 --genomeDir path_to_genome --readFilesCommand zcat \
         --outFileNamePrefix STAR_Solo/sample/sample_ \